theSearchLife/smart-camera/README.md

 The app consists of 3 main modules:
  - **The model downloading module**: present in Python script *Detection/download_model.py*, this module downloads the model trained on the Edge Impulse platform every 24 hours.
- - **The detection module**: present in Python script *Detection/capture_motion_detection.py*, this module captures frames from the video stream specified inside the *Config.json* file, performs motion detection over a given perimeter and, using a convolutional neural network called YOLOv5 trained on Edge Impulse platform, detects the presence of the desired entity we wish to identify; if such entity is present in the current frame, we are saving a GIF that consists of the moment of the detection together with an pre-established number of frames from before that moment, as well as a picture of the frame the detection was encountered, picture that is going to be uploaded on the Edge Impulse platform in order to improve the object detection model; after the GIF is saved, it is uploaded on Telegram as an alert.
+ - **The detection module**: present in Python script *Detection/capture_motion_detection.py*, this module captures frames from the video stream specified inside the *Config.json* file, performs motion detection over a given perimeter and, using a convolutional neural network called YOLOv5 trained on Edge Impulse platform, detects the presence of the desired entity we wish to identify; if such entity is present in the current frame, we are saving a GIF or a photo collage that consists of the moment of the detection together with an pre-established number of frames from before that moment, as well as a picture of the frame the detection was encountered, picture that is going to be uploaded on the Edge Impulse platform in order to improve the object detection model; after the GIF or the photo collage is saved, it is uploaded on Telegram as an alert.
  - **The Edge Impulse module**: present in Python script *Upload/upload_edge.py*, this module uploads all the pictures on Edge Impulse platform that are going to be used for further training the model.

 How to install the app